22.2.06

 Punk And Disco

 Punk evolved from rock music practiced in garages and inspired by acts from The Troggs to MC5.
 It became a genre characterized by derision towards both the establishment and to those who held any hope of changing the establishment.
-It had a participatory ethic in that bands played live in very close quarters with audiences and its back to basics approach to music meant that a fan one week could become a musician the next.
-Key punk bands included The Stooges, The New York Dolls, The Ramones, The Sex Pistols, The Clash, X-Ray Spex, Generation X, Dead Kennedys and The Angels.
+It had a participatory ethic in that bands played live in very close quarters with audiences and its back-to-basics approach to music meant that a fan one month could become a musician the next.
+Key punk bands included The Stooges, The New York Dolls, The Ramones, The Sex Pistols, The Clash, X-Ray Spex, Generation X and Dead Kennedys.

 By circa 1980 the punk movement was fading but its impact on other genres was significant.
 It contributed to the development of hardcore.
 It also had an impact on the music of some major acts in the post-punk era with bands like U2, REM, and Midnight Oil focusing more on the emotional impact of a song than in the technical aspects of its delivery (these bands themselves would have an impact on contemporary rock).
 There was even a punk revival in the 1990s with bands like Green Day and The Living End.

 Disco evolved from soul music crafted in studios and inspired by acts from Marvin Gaye to Isaac Hayes.
 It became a genre characterized by a wilful dismissal of the problems of the world and a desire to simply immerse oneself in fleeting gratification.
 It also had a participatory ethic in that the focus of all activity was the dance floor – by dancing well fans became artists in their own right.
-Key disco acts included The Three Degrees, Gloria Gaynor, Chic, Donna Summer, The Village People, The Bee Gees, KC And The Sunshine Band, Boney M and Hot Chocolate.
+Key disco acts included The Three Degrees, Gloria Gaynor, Chic, KC And The Sunshine Band, The Bee Gees, The Village People, Boney M and Hot Chocolate.

 Ska To Reggae